 Battlefield 1 took a unique approach to the single-player campaign, dividing the mode into several “War Stories” that took us through emotional and lesser-known moments during the Great War.
 This mode returns in Battlefield V, which once again aims to show elements of World War II that you haven’t seen in other games.
 There will be five of them this time around, each focusing on a different combatant during the way.

 Among the most unique of these is Nordlys, which stars a young female resistance fighter in Norway during the German occupation in 1943.
 Other settings include the North African desert, where you’ll play as a British criminal, and France, where you’ll play as Senegalese fighters.
 A post-launch final episode, The Last Tiger, will actually take place from the perspective of a German Tiger tank crew in the last days of the war.
 The group will apparently question the Nazi ideology that brought them into the war.
-The Last Tiger will release between early December and January as part of the game’s first major update.
+The Last Tiger released December 5 as part of the game’s first major update.

-If the structure of the War Stories in Battlefield V is similar to the previous game, they will be more open-ended than a typical single-player shooter mission.
+If the structure of the War Stories in Battlefield V is similar to the previous game, they are more open-ended than a typical single-player shooter mission.
 You’ll still complete objectives in a similar manner to the multiplayer mode, but with an ongoing narrative to tie it all together.

 Want to know more?
 Check our Battlefield V: War Stories hands-on.

 As with all Battlefield games, the main focus of Battlefield V is competitive multiplayer, and there are a ton of different options and modes in this year’s game, as well as enough classes to suit nearly any play style.
-8 maps will be available at launch, and unlike past games, there will not be a season pass.
+Eigh maps are available at launch, and unlike past games, there will not be a season pass.
 Instead, all post-launch maps will be released completely free to all players.

 There will also not be micro-transactions that impact gameplay.
 Taking a hint from the feedback receiving for Star Wars: Battlefront II at launch, Dice has chosen to only allow you to buy cosmetic items with premium currency.
 Called “Battlefield Currency,” it will be introduced shortly after launch and will serve as a counterpart to Company Coin.